UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/README.md

     :::bash
        $ export OPENBLAS_NUM_THREADS=1

 [A recent update to anaconda](https://www.continuum.io/blog/developer-blog/anaconda-25-release-now-mkl-optimizations) included some MKL optimizations which may cause load averages to greatly exceed the number of threads specified in pyKLIP.
 As with the OpenBLAS optimizations, this can be avoided by setting the maximum number of threads the MKL-enabled processes can use.
 As these optimizations may be useful for other python tasks, the variable should be set when pyKLIP is called, rather than on a system-wide level.
+Note that to modify the number of threads MKL uses on a per-code basis, you need to install ``mkl-service`` to run the following piece of code.

     :::python
       import mkl
-      mkl.get_max_threads()
-      2
       mkl.set_num_threads(1)
-      mkl.get_max_threads()
-      1

 ### Bugs/Feature Requests ###